Food Tour in Boston's North End

-, If there's an opportunity for a trip to Boston, Josh and I are in, and it'd be a safe bet to say we're going to be spending all of our time in Boston's North End, which is also known as Boston's Little Italy.
-Boston is one of our favorite places to travel to because it's where we get our "foodie" fix.
+If there's an opportunity for a trip to Boston, Josh and I are in, and it'd be a safe bet to say you'll find us spending most of our time in the North End, which is also known as Boston's Little Italy.
+It's one of our favorite places to travel to because it's where we get our "foodie" fix.
 While there are great places to eat in Texas, its offerings and environment are quite different than the classic Italian cuisine available up and down the offerings of Hanover street.

-Josh and I are always open to trying new places, that said, with as much time as we've spent in the North End, it's hard not to have our favorites.
-There are four restaurants we always try to make a stop at when we're in the North End.
-Two of these places Josh had previously been taken to by family and friends and pure happenstance helped us in finding the remaining two restaurants.
+Josh and I are always open to trying new places.
+That said, with as much time as we've spent in the North End, it's hard not to have our favorites.
+When we're in the North End, there are four restaurants we always try to make stops.
+Two of these places Josh had previously been taken to by family and friends, and pure happenstance helped us in finding the remaining two restaurants.

-Florentine Cafe This cafe was an unintentional find and a good one for Italian thin crust pizza.
+This cafe was an unintentional find and good for Italian thin crust pizza.
 One of my favorites is the prosciutto and parmesan cream sauce pizza.
 Their window seats offer an opportunity for people watching while enjoying tasty food.

 I would consider this cafe a best-kept secret in the North End because it's right next to a famous tourist destination for cannolis.
 Unless you're a local, most people don't know that two doors down is Caffé Vittoria with a great atmosphere, amazing desserts- including a variety of cannolis, and seating to relax and take it all in.
 This Italian cafe with a vintage atmosphere is an inexpensive place to visit in Boston, and I'd highly recommend adding it to your list of should not miss places.

 This family-style Italian restaurant has good food and a cozy atmosphere.
 Dolce Vita was my first experience with classic Italian cuisine, and it did not disappoint.
 If you're not sure what to order, don't worry, the owner will list off a few recommendations for you.